bengrunfeld/study-notes/interviews/data-structures.md

 ### O(1)

-Big-O of 1: Constant time.
+Called: "O of 1" or **Constant Time**.
 It means that the operation in question doesn't depend on the number of elements in the given data set.

 ### O(log n)

+Called "O log n" or **Logarithmic Time**.
 As the number of items in the sorted array grows, it only takes a logarithmic time relationship to find any given item.

 ### O(n)

+Called "O of n" or **Linear Time**.
 As more items are added to the array in an unsorted fashion, it takes a corresponding linear amount of time to perform a search.

 e.g. Insertion & Deletion in an array.
 Remember, we always consider the worst case scanario with Big-O.